-We’ve seen everything from how to make Wetherspoons cocktail pitchers at home to Vimto slushy cocktails, but now it’s time for everyone’s favourite pink sweet to shine.
+Over recent years we’ve seen numerous cocktail creations go viral, from making Wetherspoons cocktail pitchers at home to Vimto slushy cocktails, but now it’s time for everyone’s favourite pink sweet to shine.

 Instagram user @emmascakesandcocktails has shared the recipe to a pink Percy Pig cocktail and it’s really simple to make.

 Described as the ‘Pigtini’ and ‘more of a dessert than a drink’, the cocktail needs just five ingredients!
 You can choose to make it boozy with Tequila Rose or keep it alcohol-free for the kids.